-About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for printed circuit board repairs of all types and manufacturers, drives, servo motors, encoders, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for printed circuit board repairs of all types and manufacturers, drives, servo motors, encoders, monitors and touchscreens, PLCs, test equipment, and much more.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair concerns.
 You can reach them by calling 800-605-6419 or going to www.acsindustrial.com .

 ACS Industrial Services has a building full of “tinkerers turned fixers”.
 They are professional electronics technicians and they too regard “broken” as not a permanent state!